 If you’re familiar with Halifax, you will almost certainly be familiar with The Piece Hall.
-I have to say that it’s only during my adult years that the full scale of its importance, both historically and culturally, has become clear to me.

 As I got older, the hall became a place of retail curiosity.
 The boutiques that were dotted around its perimeter were always filled with interesting stuff.
 There was also a market on the square during weekends, and outdoor events were common in the summer months.
 During my student years, my commute into Leeds saw me walking through the Piece Hall everyday between the bus and train station.

 With The Piece Hall being so present in my daily life, it’s easy to see how I took its very existence for granted.
 It’s been a long time since I last visited, possible even a decade!
 I think it’s that absence that’s made me look at it with fresh eyes.
 Wow… that building really is something.
 It’s like an Italian piazza in the middle of Yorkshire!

 Despite my personal memories of The Piece Hall, it was me reading of its history that sealed the deal for making it the subject of my next doodle.
 Outside of drawing, another one of my interests is genealogy.
 I have deep roots with both Rochdale and Halifax, and often find myself bouncing between the two towns’ parish records as my ancestors themselves moved back and forth in search of work in the wool and cotton industries.